the-js-workshop/creating_an_es6_rollup_build_tool/README.md

     $ npm install cpx --save-dev
 ```

-These two packages provide the foundation of the builder.
+These two packages will provide the foundation of your builder.

 * The ```npm-run-all``` module provides a CLI tool that will run multiple npm-scripts in
 parallel or sequential.
 [Read more about usage](https://www.npmjs.com/package/npm-run-all).